mbernwieser/autodarts-caller/README.md

 Caller-functionality for your [autodarts.io](https://github.com/autodarts/docs)-setup.
 You can also extend the functionality with [custom plugins](#extending-with-plugins).

-## Installation (in this case on a Rapsberry-Pi)
+## Installation

+The following guide is designed for the raspberry-pi but this is no hard requirement.

 ### Install docker and autodarts-caller
-1. Log-in to your raspberry pi via ssh
+1. Log-in to your raspberry-pi via ssh
 1. Go to your home-directory: `cd ~`
 1. Install `docker` (we use docker to easily start a webserver on which we run the caller-app):
     - `curl -fsSL https://get.docker.com | sh`